Pediatric Residency

 • Research and other scholarly opportunities with support to present papers, abstracts, and posters at regional and national meeting

-• Global health and Advocacy tracks
+• Global Health, Advocacy, and Quality Improvement/Patient Safety tracks